florentc/xob/README.md

 > "How about multiple monitors?"

 xob works well under multihead setups.
-The `x`, `y`, and `length` style options refer to the combined screen surface.
+The `monitor`, `x`, `y`, and `length` style options refer to the combined screen surface.
 By default the bar is vertical near the right edge of the rightmost monitor.
 In vertical layouts, you may prefer to switch the bar to horizontal mode as follows to avoid splits.
+By default options `x` and `y` use combined metrics for all your monitors, but you can specify a monitor to the bar, for example you can set option `monitor = "HDMI-1"` to show the bar only on `HDMI-1` (use `xrandr` command to get monitors names).

     horizontal = {
+        monitor   = "auto";
         x         = {relative = 0.5; offset = 0;};
         y         = {relative = 1; offset = -48;};
         orientation = "horizontal";